GigPin/gigpinengineeringblog/src/pages/2018-09-27-ef-ref-to-entity/index.md

 date: "2018-09-27T12:00:00.000Z"
 ---

-When writing reusable service methods to create entities with references to other entities, a foreign key is typically passed to the method.
+When writing reusable service methods for creating entities with references to other entities, a foreign key is used for establishing relationship.
+Let's look at method that creates an order for the specified customer:

 ```csharp
 void CreateOrder(int customerId, ...)